Live theatre belongs to everyone.

 Select Wednesday matinee 1pm performances are crafted for for audience members who are blind or low vision.
 During the performance, through wireless headsets, a trained audio describer fills in the details of action on the stage, which might otherwise have been visually missed.

-For audience members who are hearing impaired a large LED captioning screen, positioned beside the stage, scrolls text of the dialogue/lyrics in tandem with the dialogue/lyrics of the performance.
+For audience members who are deaf or hard of hearing, a large LED captioning screen, positioned beside the stage, scrolls text of the dialogue/lyrics in tandem with the dialogue/lyrics of the performance.

 The following Saturday 2pm matinee performances are offered with Open Captioning: